omerbsezer/Fast-Kubernetes/Meshery/kanvas-kubernetes-pods.md

-# Exploring Kubernetes Pods with Meshery
+# LAB: Exploring Kubernetes Pods with Meshery

 Explore Kubernetes Pods using Meshery in an interactive live cluster environment, through a series of hands-on exercises.